CGCookie/retopoflow/docs/v4/polystrips.md

 ## Control Points

 Any selected strip of quads will show control points and curve handles while you're using PolyStrips.
-Simply `Left Click Drag` on the control points or handles to adjust the strip like a Bezier curve.
+Simply `LMB Drag` on the control points or handles to adjust the strip like a Bezier curve.

 PolyStrips handles work great with Blender's proportional editing.
 If you enable that (hotkey `O`), you can easily adjust sections of existing loops that are already surrounded by geometry.